 The scholarship is nontransferable.

-The scholarship shall be paid directly to the locality after the scholarship recipient has provided receipt of evidence from the event verifying his/her attendance for the full required period of time .
+The scholarship shall be paid directly to the locality after the scholarship recipient has provided certification from the event verifying award of the full number of IIMC points towards Certified Municipal Clerk (CMC) or Master Municipal Clerk (MMC) provided by the event for which the scholarship funds were used.

 Partial scholarships may be awarded in order to provide financial assistance to more clerks.